Diversity. Equity. Inclusion. Access.

 Our Accountability Update.

-• The last season of virtual programming included 3 full length plays and 6 short plays in our African-Caribbean MixFest, as well as two moderated discussions with BIPOC artists and experts.
-This mainstage season was reopened with a world premiere of Ngozi Anyanwu’s The Last of the Love Letters starring Ngozi Anyanwu, Xavier Scott Evans, and Daniel J. Watts and directed by Patricia McGregor.
-BIPOC artists will be part of all productions, workshops, and commissions this season.
+- The 2020 season of virtual programming included 3 full length plays and 6 short plays in our African-Caribbean MixFest, as well as two moderated discussions with BIPOC artists and experts.
+The 2021|2022 mainstage season was reopened with a world premiere of Ngozi Anyanwu’s The Last of the Love Letters starring Ngozi Anyanwu, Xavier Scott Evans, and Daniel J. Watts and directed by Patricia McGregor.
+BIPOC artists have been part of all productions, workshops, and commissions in each of our subsequent seasons.

-• Atlantic is expanding our artistic department with a new permanent position.
+- Atlantic is expanding our artistic department with a new permanent position.
 Our new artistic staff member will curate and oversee a new artistic initiative to develop and support BIPOC directors.
 Other responsibilities will include directing productions in our season, recommending BIPOC artists and designers, and working with the Atlantic Acting School, NYU, and Conservatory programs to ensure that our students continue to study a dramatic canon that includes a diverse range of voices.

-• Senior management is undertaking an internal audit of all positions to evaluate staff work hours and workloads to determine if restructuring is needed.
+- Senior management is undertaking an internal audit of all positions to evaluate staff work hours and workloads to determine if restructuring is needed.
 In addition, we are looking at models that include combinations of both on-site and remote work days depending on the departments’ responsibilities.

-• For the first production of the season, “10 out of 12” tech days were eliminated.
+- For the first production of the 2021|2022 season, “10 out of 12” tech days were eliminated.
 Atlantic will limit “10 out of 12” tech days for all productions moving forward.
 Ongoing discussions are underway with designers, production and technical staff, and general management about creating new schedules for productions.

-• Signs have been installed and verbal land acknowledgements are made at the first rehearsal for all productions and at all student orientations.
+- Signs have been installed and verbal land acknowledgements are made at the first rehearsal for all productions and at all student orientations.

-• As we work to restructure our internship program, Atlantic has committed to eliminating all unpaid internships.
+- As we work to restructure our internship program, Atlantic has committed to eliminating all unpaid internships.

-• A DEIA Committee is currently in development with input from staff and faculty.
+- A DEIA Committee is currently in development with input from staff and faculty.
 Our professional consultant is providing oversight and direction.

-• Atlantic Acting School has updated student and production handbooks and has created consent and community agreements in order to create clear channels and reporting structures to expose and report harassment and discrimination of all forms.
+- Atlantic Acting School has updated student and production handbooks and has created consent and community agreements in order to create clear channels and reporting structures to expose and report harassment and discrimination of all forms.

-• Atlantic pays all artists, students, alumni, and faculty for all fundraising and recruitment efforts.
+- Atlantic pays all artists, students, alumni, and faculty for all fundraising and recruitment efforts.

-• Atlantic has re-written all job postings to promote diversity and has included language that encourages all to apply.
+- Atlantic has re-written all job postings to promote diversity and has included language that encourages all to apply.
 In addition, all positions now include salary ranges and benefits.
 Atlantic is actively recruiting BIPOC staff members.

-• Group and individual sessions with Board members are being conducted by our DEIA consultant on an ongoing basis.
+- Group and individual sessions with Board members are being conducted by our DEIA consultant on an ongoing basis.